Work Environment

 The Investigative person will usually find a particular area of science to be of interest.
 They are inclined toward intellectual and analytical activities and enjoy observation and theory.
 They may prefer thought to action, and enjoy the challenge of solving problems with sophiscticated technology.
 These types prefer mentally stimulating environments and often pay close attention to developments in their chosen field.

-Entry - Insurance Loss Adjuster
+Entry / Progression - Insurance Loss Adjuster

 To register as a student member of the Chartered Institute of Loss Adjusters (CILA), you will need to have a professional qualification in a relevant subject.
 Examples are insurance, accountancy, law, engineering or surveying.
 You'll also need to have two years' experience with a firm of chartered loss adjusters before being eligible to sit the Institute's examinations.